-This page contains the current draft of the full text of Chapter 4 of RAFT 2035.
-All content is subject to change.
+This page contains the opening portion of Chapter 4 of RAFT 2035.

 4. Homelessness and hunger

 Goal 4 of RAFT 2035 is that there will be no homelessness and no involuntary hunger.

 Goal 4 can be seen as a special case of Goal 3.
 No one will need to obtain paid work in order to enjoy a life of abundant flourishing.
 Therefore, present-day problems such as homelessness and involuntary hunger must become things of the past.

 After all, secure shelter and reliable access to nutritious sustenance form the basis for many other positive experiences in life.